Beginner intro (2 minutes)

 Group/channel tool restrictions (optional)

-Some channel configs support restricting which tools are available inside a specific group/room/channel.tools: allow/deny tools for the whole group.toolsBySender: per-sender overrides within the group.
+Some channel configs support restricting which tools are available inside a specific group/room/channel.tools: allow/deny tools for the whole group (allow,alsoAllow,deny; deny wins).toolsBySender: per-sender overrides within the group.
 Use explicit key prefixes:channel:<channelId>:<senderId>,id:<senderId>,e164:<phone>,username:<handle>,name:<displayName>, and"*"wildcard.
 Channel ids use canonical OpenClaw channel ids; aliases such asteamsnormalize tomsteams.
-Legacy unprefixed keys are still accepted and matched asid:only.
+Legacy unprefixed keys are still accepted, matched asid:only, and log a deprecation warning.

 Example (Telegram):